Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- Added a new feature: ability to add order notes in the admin order edit interface.
+- WP eMember integration update for subscription payment addon.

 = 2.3.2 =
 - Added quantity, unit price and total amount columns to the CSV export feature.
 - The order summary table now shows the unit price of the item also.